chaoss/wg-evolution/focus-areas/community-growth/contribution-attribution.md

     * Links to contribution artifacts, like merge requests, issues, and the like, where relevant.
     * Indication of contribution types not managed in Git platforms like GitHub, GitLab, and BitBucket.
     * See also: https://chaoss.community/metric-types-of-contributions/
-* Volunteer versus sponsored - Related to [Labor Investment](https://chaoss.community/metric-labor-investment/)
+* Volunteer versus sponsored - Related to [Organizational Diversity](https://chaoss.community/metric-organizational-diversity/)and[Labor Investment](https://chaoss.community/metric-labor-investment/)

 ### Visualizations